 The Siege of Chilia (First — Stefan's failed siege) took place in 1462.
 Jun 22–23, 1462.

-Who won the Siege of Chilia (First — Stefan's failed siege)?
+What was the outcome of the Siege of Chilia (First — Stefan's failed siege)?

 The Wallachia / Hungary (joint garrison) were victorious against the Moldova.